 1977In October 1977 a group of keen game fishermen including John Hallworth, Jim Gherardi, Bruce Stronach, Des Ryan and Kathy Ryan met at Wally Williams residence and re-formulated the Game Fishing Club as we know it today.
 In that year the fledgling Club worked in conjunction with the Tourist Bureau to run Gamex.
 The Club Constitution was first printed in December 1977.
 In 1978 Exmouth Game Fishing Club conducted the Gamex Tournament and registered the name.
 Since those times other tournaments have evolved to cater for all classes and tastes in game fishing.

 2010 The EGFC constructed a clubhouse, located at the Exmouth Marina with spectacular views overlooking the Exmouth Gulf in 2010.
 It is one of the prime locations in Exmouth.
-The EGFC host all events from the clubhouse and run Nemo’s Café and Sand Bar, licensed for 350 people.
+The EGFC host all events and run its Sports Bar & Restaurant from the clubhouse, which is licensed for 350 people.
 All profits from the clubhouse are returned to the EGFC and its members.

 2015 The EGFC sustained serious damage from cyclones Olwyn and Quang.
 It took a long time and many hours of volunteer effort to go through the processes to return the club to good operations.
 The club is still in need of assistance today with volunteers and support. if you can assist, please contact us.